 Crepitus in the knee is common and usually painless.
-There’s no need to be concerned.
-But, pain that accompanies the crackling and popping sounds could indicate a problem.
+There’s no need to be concerned about it.
+However, pain that accompanies the crackling and popping sounds could indicate a problem.

 Knee crepitus is one of the common symptoms of osteoarthritis (OA).
 It also can be one of the symptoms of rheumatoid or infectious arthritis, and may accompany several different types of knee injuries.

 See your doctor as soon as possible if your knee creaks, crackles, and hurts.

-Twenty-seven million Americans have OA, according to the Arthritis Foundation.
-This type of arthritis mainly affects those who are middle-aged and older.
+Around 27 million Americans have OA, according to the Arthritis Foundation.
+This type of arthritis mainly affects people over the age of 65.
 Also known as “wear and tear” arthritis, OA commonly affects the joints used most often, such as the joints in the hands.
-It also affects weight-bearing joints like the knees and hips.
+It also affects weight-bearing joints such as the knees and hips.

 Mechanical stress or biochemical changes slowly break down the cartilage that cushions the joint, causing inflammation and pain.
 Over time, the cartilage is destroyed and the bones grind together.
 When crepitus is accompanied by pain, it’s usually caused by OA.

-Crepitus in the knees may be caused by knee injuries such as meniscus (cartilage) tears.
-These are fairly common in people who play sports, jog, and run.
+Crepitus in the knees may be caused by knee injuries such as meniscus tears.
+These are fairly common in people who play sports, jog, or run.
 A meniscus tear can cause crepitus as the joint moves.

-Crepitus is harmless and needs no treatment when it isn’t caused by disease, injury, another condition, and doesn’t hurt.
-But, when pain accompanies a crunchy knee, treatment will depend on the underlying cause.
+Crepitus is harmless and needs no treatment when it’s painless and isn’t caused by disease, injury, or another condition.
+But when pain accompanies a crunchy knee, treatment will depend on the underlying cause.

 For instance, OA has a variety of treatments.
 Your doctor may prescribe nonsteroidal anti-inflammatory drugs (NSAIDs) and suggest applying ice packs to reduce inflammation.
 A brace can help support and rest the knee.
 Physical therapy will strengthen the muscles that support the knee and promote an increased range of motion.

 In some cases, surgery or joint replacement may be necessary.

 Natural medicines and treatments for joint pain are available at most drugstores and health food stores, and online.
 This includes curcumin, resveratrol, omega-3 fatty acids, and boswellia serrata.
 Just keep in mind that few have been proven clinically effective.